 - Have an excellent content distribution strategy.

-Just like when you outreach for link inclusion, you need to be careful when you outreach for a guest blogging opportunity too.
+Just like when you outreach for link inclusion, you should be careful when you outreach for a guest blogging opportunity.
 You need to know how to form a relationship with the blog owners.
 Subscribe to their newsletter, add valuable comments in their blog comment sections, engage with them on social media, etc. Whatever you do, make sure that you’ll be recognized immediately, and make a good impression.

 A powerful guest blogging pitch will have the following traits:

-- Intro – Your introduction should ignite the blog owner’s interest.
-You can outline the problem that your post will solve, you can tell the questions that you’ll answer and describe the solutions that you plan to debate in the post.
+- Intro: Your introduction should ignite the blog owner’s interest.
+You can outline the problem that your post will solve, you can tell the questions that you’ll answer and describe the solutions that you plan to show in the post.

 When you outreach, remember that every relevant blog has its own guest blogging submission rules, so make sure that you will respect them before writing your drop them an email, and that your content can live up to their standards.

 2. Google Panda Penalty: Duplicate Content